riverscuomo/apps/README.md

 ![image](https://user-images.githubusercontent.com/24362267/218493412-d48bccbd-54e4-462a-987d-bd23849c1b3e.png)

 ## Installation
-### Create the venv (use the name of the computer, such as G for desktop or 9 for laptop)
+### Create the venv (use the name of the computer, such as G for desktop or 9 for laptop),
-"C:\Users\aethe\AppData\Local\Programs\Python\Python311\python" -m venv .G "C:\Users\Rivers Cuomo\AppData\Local\Programs\Python\Python311\python.exe" -m venv .9
-Make sure you open a new terminal to activate the venv.
+Make sure you have an approved version of Python (probably not the latest version) Currently we're on 3.11.5 "C:\Users\aethe\AppData\Local\Programs\Python\Python311\python" -m venv .G "C:\Users\Rivers Cuomo\AppData\Local\Programs\Python\Python311\python.exe" -m venv .9 Make sure you open a new terminal to activate the venv.
 Otherwise you'll be installing packages into the global python environment.